seanmiller168/AzureSpeechReactAuthSample/README.md

 # React Speech service sample app

 This sample shows how to integrate the Azure Speech service into a sample React application.
-This sample shows design pattern examples for authentication token exchange and management, as well as capturing audio from a microphone or file for speech-to-text conversions.
+This sample is simply a fork of the original to demonstrate using the server to validate a client certificate and retrieve a token from the speech service as opposed to passing the speech service key directly.
+Ideally, the server portion of the code will end up in an Azure function app.

 ## Prerequisites